-The parties to the Stockholders Agreement, who will collectively own all of the shares of our Class B common stock, are entitled to certain rights with respect to the registration of those shares under the Securities Act.
-For a description of these registration rights, see "Certain Relationships and Related Party Transactions-Stockholders' Agreement."
+The holders of approximately shares of our outstanding capital stock, or their transferees, are entitled to certain rights with respect to the registration of those shares under the Securities Act.
+For a description of these registration rights, see "Certain Relationships and Related Party Transactions-Registration Rights."
 If these shares are registered, in most cases they will be freely tradable without restriction under the Securities Act, and a large number of shares may be sold into the public market.